N3REX/CAULFIELD_py_project_part2/README.md

 >I'm sure there is some "easy" way to encode the scripts to pull the genome files from NCBI, but I'm not quite that good yet.

->For the ruddi_analysis.py there was a weird FutureError message which seemed begign and did not impact the script.
+>For the ruddi_analysis.py there was a weird FutureError message which seemed benign and did not impact the script.
 A little conused since from my understanding of the error message it was a non issue.
 Just in case, I put a little thing into the code to hopefully deal with it.

 >Still relatively new to Pandas, so I couldn't get the dataframe transposition for ruddi to work how I wanted to- though I'm not sure I even had